LostTrackpad/LostTrackpad/README.md

 ---

-**If anyone would like to negotiate regarding that one Garry's Mod parkour gamemode, send me an email.
-It's below in this README.
-Not accepting anything else.**

----

 ...hi?

 I'm someone with, well, a little knowledge of Garry's Mod Lua and interested in doing C++ and C# stuff eventually.
 Working on a parkour gamemode for said game inspired by Titanfall and the Mirror's Edge games, which is currently in conceptual/PoC state.